 Lea ROY

 Lea Roy received a Creative Writing and Theatre degree from Florida State University.
-Born in Buenos Aires, Argentina but raised in Miami Beach—Lea is a playwright, director, ukulele player, guitarist and vocalist who has collaborated with South Florida artists and musicians on a broad range of creative projects.
+Born in Buenos Aires, Argentina but raised in Miami Beach—Lea is an actor, playwright, director, ukulele player, guitarist and vocalist who has collaborated with South Florida artists and musicians on a broad range of creative projects.

 She worked as a teaching artist at the Maltz Jupiter Theatre Paul and Sandra Goldner Conservatory of Performing Arts for over ten years—and served as a founding faculty member of the Maltz Jupiter Theatre’s Professional Training Program.